-Now that we've seen how to create a basic template, we will see how to create a cleaner and more complex template with style, script and to put a header to your Awesome Table view.
+Now that know how to create a basic template, you will now learn how to create a cleaner and more complex template using style, script and how to put a header on your Awesome Table view.

 * Example only, bad practice in Awesome Table *

 <p> Hi </p>

 To bypass the inline-coding restriction, we've added the capability to use the prescribed template structure using 3 distinct headers - allowing complete separation between your data and the HTML layout that displays the data - a solution both logical and practical (using a template will look much cleaner and your data will be easy to manage)!
 It also greatly reduces the loading time of the Awesome Table, by separately loading the data and the layout.